 ICE SKATING & ICE HOCKEY

 Winter fun can be found indoors, too.
-In addition to the outdoor skating pond in Lapham Peak, the Naga-Waukee Park Ice Arena offers public skating for indoor ice-skating as well as open ice hockey year-round.
+In addition to the outdoor skating pond in Lapham Peak, and in downtown Delafield @the Fish Hatchery Sports Commons, the Naga-Waukee Park Ice Arena offers public skating for indoor ice-skating as well as open ice hockey year-round.
 Skate rental and skate sharpening are available.
 Special hours for public skate times; call ahead—262-646-7071.
 2699 Golf Road, Delafield.

 Wintertime brings anglers to Delafield to enjoy northern, walleye, bluegill, crappie and perch.
 Naga-Waukee County Park offers great ice fishing opportunities as an access point to Nagawicka Lake.
 Lois Jensen Nature Preserve is another popular spot, also with access to Nagawicka Lake.

-We’re also home to an annual ice-fishing jamboree on Nagawicka Lake — the first Saturday in February, every year.
-See our events page for more details.
+We’re also home to an annual ice-fishing jamboree on Nagawicka Lake — the first Saturday in February.

 WARM UP WITH SHOPPING & DINING IN DELAFIELD